osrott61-gh/osrott61-gh/README.md

 ## 🚀 What I'm Currently Building & Exploring

-- Contributing to LineageOS 22.2 for the Exynos 990.
+- Contributing to LineageOS 23.0 for some devices.
+- Making ExtremeROM-Kebab for OneUI8 (private)
 - Learning about homelab setups and infrastructure.
 - Working on my personal homelab, featuring: